Louis Lehmann/ TORQ. BUILD JOURNAL

 Reality-checking the market

-The numbers say the niche is real but small — not a unicorn, not a wasteland.
-The kind of category where a well-positioned product could carve out a defensible slice without needing to be a generational hit.
+Real but small — not a unicorn, not a wasteland.
+The kind of niche a well-positioned product can hold without needing to be a hit.
 Good enough to keep going.

 STEP 04